grouplens/samantha/README.md

 #### what to support in the near future

 * text modeling
-* scale up to clusters: learning algorithm and offline data storage
+* scale up to clusters including data storage and model learning

 [Detailed Documentation](docs/SamanthaDoc.pdf)